 Appropriately Uses Anti-Psychotic Medication

-This datapoint indicates the percent of long-term residents receiving antipsychotic drugs.
-While antipsychotic medications serve an important medical purpose, it is important to confirm these medications are being used appropriately.
-In some situations, excessive reliance on these medications may indicate that a facility is using these drugs to subdue residents.
+This tells you the percentage of patients who were given antipsychotic medications.
+While antipsychotic drugs may be vital to many patients, it is important to confirm these medications are being used appropriately.
+In limited cases, increased usage of these drugs may indicate that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication